 I have been a Governor since 2002.
-I serve on the Finance and Salaries Committees, and I am also responsible for Headteacher’s Performance Management, Special Needs and Literacy.
+I serve on the Learning and Teaching and Salaries Committees, and I am also responsible for Headteacher’s Performance Management and am the Literacy Link Governor.

 Since we arrived in Werrington with our family in 1991, my husband and I have attended St John’s with Emmanuel Church.
 We were members of the Fair Trade Group there for many years, and as part of that work I helped to support the school to achieve Fair Trade status.